Report an accessibility problem

 • substance abuse

-Social work skills such as problem-solving, resource utilization, counseling, group work and community organization are also useful for employee relations and mediation positions in industry.
+Social work skills such as problem-solving, resource use, counseling, group work and community organization are also useful for employee relations and mediation positions in industry.

 Career *Growth *Median salary